MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-7/weekly-meeting-notes/Group7-Sprint4-meeting-notes.md

 - [ ] focusing on big 3 questions

 #### ***Additionally, prepare a summary notebook (3-5 minutes max) including current findings and any additional insights so far.
 This task should assist in helping groups formulate their answers to the 3 big questions.***

+## Expected Meeting Time: Sunday

+### Agenda:
+1. domain preprocessing should be done
+2. external dataset should be done
+3. ors problem should be done
+4. forecasting the rental properties for the next 3 years by suburb or any other suitable granularity should be 50% done

+**We are planning to have group meeting during Sunday, the meeting notes will be complete and show on Sprint 5 Meeting Checkpoint**